-In understanding revivalist architectural styles it is usually helpful to consider the original source of inspiration.
 The Regency architectural style is most commonly associated with urban redevelopment in 19th Century Great Britain pioneered by the likes of John Nash and George the IV, Prince Regent.
 At the time, Classical and Georgian architectural styles, which relied heavily upon order, formality and symmetry, were re-invented for the 19th Century Context.
 The Regency Revival style, or Hollywood Regency as it came to be known in Southern California, drew upon the clean, simplified formality of the original English Regency style, and to some extent French Second Empire style, and offered an alternative to the more experimental and unconventional Mid-century Modern styles.
-In many ways, Regency Revival is a stylized evolution of the Colonial Revival style with its traditional form and decoration.
 In a sense, the style may be thought of as a merger of classical forms with Hollywood modernity and glamour.